Updated on September 18, 2023

 • Visual Acuity.
 Visual acuity refers to clarity or sharpness of vision.
 This test tells your provider if you need glasses and helps find the right corrective lens prescription.

 • Visual Field.
 Your provider will check your peripheral vision by holding up a finger or object and moving it from one side of your face to another.
-This test tells providers about your full range of vision.
+This test tells them about your full range of vision.

 • Color Vision Test.
 Your provider will show you images with colored dots.
 Subtle color differences in the dots will reveal numbers.
 People with color blindness may not be able to see the numbers.